accelazh/accelazh.github.io/_posts/2015-07-31-Build-Linux-Kernel-and-Live-Debugging.md

 References: [\[1\]](https://tthtlc.wordpress.com/2014/01/14/how-to-do-kernel-debugging-via-gdb-over-serial-port-via-qemu/)[\[2\]](https://fedoraproject.org/wiki/How_to_use_qemu)[\[3\]](http://wiki.osdev.org/How_Do_I_Use_A_Debugger_With_My_OS)[\[4\]](https://bugs.centos.org/view.php?id=7497)[\[5\]](http://archive.openflow.org/wk/index.php/Kernel_Module_Debugging)

-### Run Centos7 in Virtualbox and KGBD Debug via Serial Port
+## Run Centos7 in Virtualbox and KGBD Debug via Serial Port

+This requires a target host, i.e. the Centos7 which is being debugged.
+And a debug host, which connects to the Centos7 via Serial Port.
+Who should be the debug host?
+The first choice is to use my Windows host (The Centos7 is a VM on my windows).
+The second choice is to launch another Linux VM, use it as the debug host.

+### Use My Windows as the Debug Host [FAILED]

 I'm using a Windows host.
 First, start my Centos7 VM in Virtualbox.
 In Centos7, First install the kernel debuginfo